MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 The Mobility service must be installed on each VM.

-- Site Recovery can do an automatic push installation of this component when replication is enabled for the VM.
+- Azure Migrate can do an automatic push installation of this component when replication is enabled for the VM.
-- You need an account that Site Recovery can use to access the VM for the push installation.
+- You need an account that Azure Migrate can use to access the VM for the push installation.
 You specify this account when you set up replication in the Azure console.
 - The account can be domain or local, with permissions to install on the VM.

 ### Prepare to connect to Azure VMs after failover